-The school has 2 trained paediatric first aiders.
+All school Teaching Assistants are paediatric first aid trained.
 In the case of an emergency these members of staff would attend to the child, parents would be called by the school secretary and Emergency services also be called if necessary.